OATML/EVE/README.md

 We also provide all EVE scores for all single amino acid mutations for thousands of proteins at the following address: http://evemodel.org/.

 ## Example scripts
-The "examples" folder contains sample bash scripts to obtain EVE scores for the PTEN protein.
+The "examples" folder contains sample bash scripts to obtain EVE scores for a protein of interest (using PTEN as an example).
-The corresponding MSA and ClinVar labels are provided in the data folder.
+MSAs and ClinVar labels are provided for 4 proteins (P53, PTEN, RASH and SCN5A) in the data folder.

 ## Data requirements
 The only data required to train EVE models and obtain EVE scores from scratch are the multiple sequence alignments (MSAs) for the corresponding proteins.